Artur Yusupov (chess player): Chess career

 In 1999, Yusupov published a book on the Petroff Defence.
 He was at the time an acknowledged leading authority on the opening, and his book widely considered the most encyclopaedic and comprehensive treatment thus far.
 He has also been a noted expert on the Lasker Defence of the Queen's Gambit Declined, bringing many new ideas to an opening over one hundred years old.

 "Purposefulness" and "strength of mind" are two of Yusupov's attributes, according to Alexei Suetin, who described him as "a player with a rational, positional style.
 He boasts high technical skill in the endgame and detailed knowledge of his customary opening systems.
 Least of all does he rely on inspiration; his every move is based on industrious study."

 Throughout his playing career, Yusupov has been coached and mentored by Mark Dvoretsky, an International Master who was widely considered to be the world's leading chess trainer.
-Yusupov freely acknowledges that Dvoretsky's influence has been instrumental in many of his biggest victories.
-The strong alliance and collaboration that developed, led to them setting up the Dvoretsky–Yusupov Chess School.
+Yusupov says Dvoretsky's influence has been instrumental in many of his biggest victories.
+The strong alliance and collaboration that developed led to them setting up the Dvoretsky–Yusupov Chess School.
 Students of the school have included strong grandmasters Peter Svidler, Sergei Movsesian and Vadim Zvjaginsev.
 In 2005, Yusupov was awarded the title of FIDE Senior Trainer.

 Yusupov has also been a frequent contributor to Dvoretsky's books and has been a second and advisor to both Viswanathan Anand and Peter Leko during their world championship campaigns.
 He is a friend and training partner of the Russian GM, Sergey Dolmatov.
-Dolmatov was another protégé of Dvoretsky and like Yusupov, became a Junior World Champion (in 1978).
+Dolmatov was another protégé of Dvoretsky and, like Yusupov, became a Junior World Champion (in 1978).